Once upon a time, I fell in love with a little city called Reykjavik, Iceland.

 Iceland's midnight sun shines during the summer months and only goes down to just about sea level after midnight.
 It's super bright all day and then you get a couple hours of sunset sky and then back to bright!
 It's bizarre to see but undeniably beautiful.
 Perfect for exploring in the summer since it never gets dark.

-I am utterly in love with this city and country.
+I am utterly in love with this island.
 I was only in Iceland a brief time and will definitely return again soon.
 There is so much more to do and see.
-I could easily spend months and never run out of sights, activities, and adventures!
+I could easily never run out of sights, activities, and adventures!